Arclmpulse/group-30-vision/README.md

 ~~_Not detecting correct camera if multiple plugged in_ Not a bug.
 May look into updating code and retrieving the correct camera every single time.~~ Fixed!

-_Motion is not perfect.
-Does not track high speed movement well._ It's better, not perfect.
+~~Motion is not perfect.
+Does not track high speed movement well.~~ As good as it'll get.

 ~~Need more accurate focal length + depth of field for output.
 Incorrect values.~~ Fixed!

-Sometimes, the camera feed won't exit properly.
-Not sure why
+~~Sometimes, the camera feed won't exit properly.
+Not sure why~~ Fixed!

-Servo actuation is a bit janky.
-Will need to improve.
+~~Servo actuation is a bit janky.
+Will need to improve.~~ Deprecated

 ## Changelog
+### Version Final
+Removed servo actuation trigger, tightened thresholds, and created a write to buffer file functionality for Unity C# to read.

 ### Version 5.0
 Added trigger for servo actuation.
 Will require the use of serial and an Arduino.